ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/lib/templates/js-legacy/README.md

 ### `translations:download`

 Download translations from the Transifex server.
-Depending on users' activity in the project, it creates translations files used for building the editor.
+Depending on users' activity in the project, it creates translation files used for building the editor.

 The task requires passing the URL to Transifex API.
 Usually, it matches the following format: `https://www.transifex.com/api/2/project/[PROJECT_SLUG]`.

-To avoid passing the `--transifex` option every time when calls the command, you can store it in `package.json`, next to the `ckeditor5-package-tools translations:download` command.
+To avoid passing the `--transifex` option every time when you call the command, you can store it in `package.json`, next to the `ckeditor5-package-tools translations:download` command.

 Examples: